donsolly/my_flask_app/readme.md

 Follow these steps to start the application:

-1. Start the Docker service.
+1. Start the Docker service. `sudo systemctl start docker`
 2. Start Minikube: `minikube start`.
 3. Set up a tunnel to service the cluster: `minikube tunnel`.
 4. Apply the deployment configuration: `kubectl apply -f deployment.yaml`.